A brand is more than just a logo – it’s how you’re perceived.

 This will typically include a logo, colours, letterheads and fonts as a starting point.
 They might also give you some guidelines for selecting stock imagery or pick some for you.
 These assets then make up the majority of your visual communications like your website and any marketing you do.

 (For bonus points, engage the services of a photographer and get some shots taken – it makes a huge difference.
-For an example, check out our website.)
+For an example of how photography can enhance a visual identity, check out our website.)

 5. Use these elements to make your brand touchpoints work for you